Adriana-Huerta/Final-Project/Proposal.md

 ## Outcomes
 Ideal Outcome:
-- The still image will be in the forefront, undisturbed while colorful digital rain covers the screen in the background.
+- Digital rain that has hues of red and fire fall in the background while a crazy wizard shoots fireballs.

 Minimal Viable Outcome:
-- Have rain and picture show up on screen.
+- Have rain and wizard show up on screen.

 ## Milestones

 - Week 1
-  1. Draw image
+  1. Draw images
   2. Add code to rain

 - Week 2
-  1. Make rain colorful
+  1. Import all images
-  2. Import image
+  2. Have images appear in a specific order

 - Week N (Final)
-  1. Make rain in background
+  1. Make wizard able to move left and right
-  2. Make image in foreground
+  2. Make wizard able to shoot fireballs if spacebar is pressed